CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_KEYS (json_doc [ , json path])

-  The **JSON _KEYS** function returns a json array of all the object keys of the json object at the given path.
+  The **JSON_KEYS** function returns a json array of all the object keys of the json object at the given path.
   Json null is returned if the path addresses a json element that is not a json object.
-  If no argument is given, the keys are gathered from the root path ('$').
+  If json path argument is missing, the keys are gathered from json root element.
+  An error occurs if json path does not exist.
 Returns NULL if json_doc argument is NULL.

 .. code-block:: sql